brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Amberlough** — Lara Elena Donnelly [**](#ghost)

+In some ways this reminded me of the show Babylon Berlin—it feels like an alternate reality 20s Germany, replete with spies, dancers, pasties, and patsies.
+I think it's building up to a longer series, and so much of the plot slowly churned towards an ellipsis of an ending.
+I liked it, but I'm not rushing to read the next one.
+None of the characters necessarily captured my interest, but it was nice that the protagonists were largely gay.
+This book answers the question, what if folks wrote new stories with their own characters instead of fanfic.

 **Reclaiming Your Life from IBS** — Melissa Hunt

 My doctor recommended this, and it's largely CBT 101 + some good notes on food and stress.
 I don't know if it'll be super useful, but we'll see!
 I don't even know if this is a problem I face, but the doctor said "probably", so lol.